-Thomas Hobbes was an English philosopher who witnessed first hand the ravages of the English Civil War.
+Thomas Hobbes was an English philosopher who witnessed first hand the ravages of the English Civil War of the seventeenth century.
 Indeed, his classic text, Leviathan, was written during this conflict, and the book displays its influence on Hobbes' thoughts about political rule and a group's need for a strong leader (whom he calls the "sovereign" and "common power").
-Hobbes takes a psychological approach to understanding human decisions, focusing on what drives us to act and how this can cause problems.
-In particular, Hobbes believes that the reasons people act on are prudential in nature, meaning that we most reliably act on reasons that protect or promote our own individual self interest.
-Underlying this discussion, however, is Hobbes' answer to a fundamental philosophical question about leadership: why does a group need a leader?
+Like Niccoló Machiavelli, Hobbes appears to endorse a form of psychological egoism, claiming that a person primarily acts according to prudential reasons.
+However, Hobbes recognizes that prudence leads to a destructive individual ethic of "I ought to do whatever I can to survive".
+In response, Hobbes seeks to show how decisive leadership creates the possibility for a group ethic (embodied by the "Leviathan") of reciprocity and peace.